AT&T vs. Spectrum

 If your address is serviceable for AT&T and Spectrum, take a look at what each has to offer to determine which is the better provider for your home.
-Overall, AT&T fiber optic is a better deal than Spectrum.
-However, if AT&T DSL is available to you instead of AT&T fiber optic, your best bet is to go with Spectrum.
+Overall, AT&T Fiber is a better deal than Spectrum.
+However, if AT&T DSL is available to you instead, your best bet is to go with Spectrum.

 AT&T vs. Spectrum ratings

-We broke down the most important considerations when buying internet and ranked each internet provider based off of these five factors.
+We broke down the most important considerations when buying internet and ranked each internet provider based on these five factors.
 We considered promotional pricing, price increases, plan options, speeds, data caps, customer satisfaction ratings and more.

 AT&T Fiber scored the highest overall except for affordability and number of plans (AT&T DSL has cheaper starting prices and more plan options).
 While Spectrum ranks well, it has a hard time competing against AT&T Fiber due to AT&T’s superior speeds and overall value.